techidaily/site-review-topics/source/_posts/recover-your-contacts-after-honor-magic-6-has-been-deleted-by-fonelab-android-recover-contacts.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> allows you to solve contacts files loss problems for free within simple steps.
+    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> allows you to solve contacts files loss problems for free within simple steps.
 No matter you are a beginner or expert, you can easily apply this software to recover your lost contacts files.
   </p>
 </div>
 <div class="tpl-content-sub-paragraph-content">